Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 Events:            <none>
 ```

 > If you use Kubernetes with Docker Desktop for Windows */var/lib/k8s-pvs* is mapped to */mnt/wsl/docker-desktop-data/data/k8s-pvs* of your WSL machine.
+From windows you can access to the wsl filesystem througth *\\\\wsl$"

 ### Database